Car Manufacturers Are Tracking Millions of Cars - Slashdot

 Re: (Score:2)

+I can't find the source any more but any 2018 and later year model vehicle in US must be sold with remote engine kill capability.
+That's why I bought a 2017 car and will keep it for as long as it runs, and then I'll be digging some old junker with a distributor and carburetor.

-Hack your own car (Score:2)
+Hack your own car (Score:1)

 and put "blocks" in.
 Create your own version of a "host" file.